 You should have a camera, speakers and microphone connected to your computer.

-The platform can be accessed on your tablet or smartphone but you must download the app in advance (http://www.webex.com/products/web-conferencing/mobile.html).
+The platform can be accessed on your computer, tablet or smartphone.

 For the most reliable connection, we recommend accessing the platform via a desktop or laptop computer, with a direct internet connection (although it will work with wireless).
-We also highly recommend you open the platform in Internet Explorer, instead of other platforms (it will work on other platforms as well).
+The quality of the training experience is primarily dependent on the quality of your internet connection.

 A THANK YOU TO TEAMS AND ARBITRATORS (2014):